chtwilfer/NetApp-Cloud-Service-Demo-Infrastrutcture-in-Azure/README.md

-# NetApp Cloud Service Demo-Infrastrutcture in Azure
+# NetApp Cloud Services Demo-Infrastrutcture in Azure

 This little script creates NetApp Cloud Services in Azure.
 It will deploy Azure NetApp Files, Cloud Volumes ONTAP and Global File Cache.